-Tai Moses is a writer and editor living in Portland, Oregon.
+Tai Moses is a writer and editor living in Sacramento, Calif.
 She is the author of a natural history memoir titled Zooburbia: Meditations On The Wild Animals Among Us (Parallax Press, 2014) and the editor of The Thom Hartmann Reader (Berrett-Koehler, 2011).

 I grew up in Echo Park…

 …a hilly neighborhood in northeast Los Angeles in the heart of Elysian Park.
-Today I live in Portland, Oregon.
-In between, I lived in Santa Cruz, Napa Valley, San Jose, Oakland, Death Valley, Yosemite National Park and New York.
+Today I live in Sacramento.
+In between, I lived in Portland, Santa Cruz, Napa Valley, San Jose, Oakland, Death Valley, Yosemite National Park and New York City.

 Before becoming a journalist, I tried many different jobs.
 I worked at a pet store, a veterinary clinic, a bakery, a winery and bookstores.
 I have been a cook, a barista, a receptionist, a motel maid, and an animal trainer’s assistant.
 I spent a summer working at a salmon cannery in Ketchikan, Alaska.
 And for three years, I was a seasonal firefighter and emergency medical technician in Santa Cruz County.